Claudia Rankine, author

-New first-year students received a copy of the selected text during your Advising and Registration Days session, giving you the opportunity to read the book by the start of your first semester at St. Cloud State.
+New first-year students received a copy of the selected text during your Huskies Advising and Registration session, giving you the opportunity to read the book by the start of your first semester at St. Cloud State.
 The purpose of this program is to provide a common academic experience for all new first-year students, which integrates both curricular and co-curricular activities throughout the year.
-In addition to events around the book at your New Student Orientation in August, many of you will use the book in at least one class you take during your first year, and all of you will have the opportunity to participate in a wide variety of programs throughout 2013-14 related to the book and issues it raises.
+In addition to events around the book at your New Student Orientation in August, many of you will use the book in at least one class you take during your first year, and all of you will have the opportunity to participate in a wide variety of programs throughout 2017-18 related to the book and issues it raises.

-Your participation in the common reading program will:
+Your participation in the Common Reading Program will: